-- 238. The purpose of the institute is to act as: - an investigative journalist that detects, investigates, and exposes concrete cases of judges' unaccountability and their participation in, or toleration of, wrongdoing engaged in individually or in coordination among themselves and with third parties, such as law and court clerks, lawyers, bankruptcy professionals, litigants, politicians, and other enablers and beneficiaries of judicial wrongdoing; - b. clearinghouse of complaints about judicial wrongdoing by any person who wants to exercise his or her constitutional right to "freedom of speech[,] of the press[, and] the right of the people peaceably to assemble, and to petition the Government for a redress of grievances" by sending to the clearinghouse a copy of the complaint that the person filed with the competent federal or state authority or sending the complaint original only to the clearinghouse for analysis, information about judicial wrongdoing, and comparison with other complaints that may allow the detection of patterns, trends, and coordination, and possible publication and investigation by the institute;
+- 206. The purpose of the institute is to act as: - a. an investigative journalist that detects, investigates, and exposes concrete cases of judges' unaccountability and their participation in, or toleration of, wrongdoing engaged in individually or in coordination among themselves and with third parties, such as law and court clerks, lawyers, bankruptcy professionals138, litigants, politicians, and other enablers and beneficiaries of judicial wrongdoing; - b. clearinghouse of complaints about judicial wrongdoing by any person who wants to exercise his or her constitutional right to "freedom of speech[,] of the press[, and] the right of the people peaceably to assemble, and to petition the Government for a redress of grievances"240 by sending to the clearinghouse a copy of the complaint that the person filed with the competent federal or state authority or sending the complaint original only to the clearinghouse for analysis, information about judicial wrongdoing, and comparison with other complaints that may allow the detection of patterns, trends, and coordination,

-&lt;sup>265 First Amendment to the U.S. Constitution; http://Judicial-Discipline-Reform.org/docs/US\ Constitution.pdf
+240 First Amendment to the U.S. Constitution; http://Judicial-Discipline-Reform.org/docs/US Constitution.pdf and possible publication and investigation by the institute;